makyeme/Machine_conditions_monitoring/README.md

 ## 4. Conclusion

-(closing remarks on developed model, Lessons learnt, takeaways, etc…?????)
-- RandomForest was found to be the most robust classifier, with an accuracy of??
+- RandomForest was found to be the most robust classifier
-- The recall of the model could be improved

 ### Limitations: